Automakers urge new EPA chief to withdraw Obama car fuel-efficiency rules

 The EPA said in July that because Americans were buying fewer cars and more SUVs and trucks, it estimated the fleet will average 50.8 mpg to 52.6 mpg in 2025.

-McCarthy could not be reached Tuesday but said in her determination in January the rules are "feasible, practical and appropriate" and in "the best interests of the auto industry."
+McCarthy could not immediately be reached Tuesday but said in her determination in January the rules are "feasible, practical and appropriate" and in "the best interests of the auto industry."
+(Reporting by David Shepardson; Editing by Cynthia Osterman)